 Follow me below to learn how to set up your Shopify dropshipping store.
 See it as your personal step-by-step checklist.
-This way, you will not forget something while setting up your Shopify store!
-If you don’t have a Shopify account yet or if you want to know more about Shopify, then you can click here!
-Are you ready to start your own dropshipping store?
+This way you will not forget something while setting up your Shopify store!
+Are you ready to start your own dropshipping store in 2021?

 1) Connect your domain name to Shopify

 Let’s start this checklist by making sure your domain is connected to Shopify.